flectra-hq/flectra/doc/reference/testing.rst

 One of the ways to test performance is to measure database queries.
 Manually, this can be tested with the `--log-sql` CLI parameter.
-If you want to establish the maximum number of queries for an operation, you can use the :meth:`~odoo.tests.common.BaseCase.assertQueryCount` method, integrated in Odoo test classes.
+If you want to establish the maximum number of queries for an operation, you can use the :meth:`~flectra.tests.common.BaseCase.assertQueryCount` method, integrated in Flectra test classes.

 .. code-block:: python